Contest success functions with(out) headstarts: Proofs

 which is a function of $x_i$ only and the range is covered by $[0, 1]$.
-Accompany with RH being checked for new constructed individual CSF in Step 2, Lemma \ref{lemma:blavatskyy} shows that individual CSF is in the form of Equation (\ref{eq:blav_ind}) and null CSF is in the form of Equation (\ref{eq:blav_null}).
-Combining them with Equations (\ref{eq:mu_ind}) and (\ref{eq:mu_null}), respectively, there are
+Accompany with p-RH being checked for new constructed individual CSFs in Step 2, Lemma \ref{lemma:blavatskyy} shows that individual CSF is in the form of (\ref{eq:blav_ind}) and the null CSF is defined accordingly.
+Combining them with (\ref{eq:mu_ind}) and (\ref{eq:mu_null}), respectively, there are